The tempered disk and the tempered cohomology: Tempered tubes: towards a tempered convergent cohomology

-As a dividend of the proof of the previous lemma, we have the following corollary, which explains the relation between the algebra associated with the tempered tube and the algebra associated with the rigid analytic tube.
+As a by-product of the lifting lemma, we obtain the following comparison between the algebra associated with the tempered tube and the algebra associated with the usual rigid analytic tube.